angarsky/diveintopython/learn/classes/object_instantiation.md

 ## Object Creation using the `__new__()` Method

 The `__new__()` method is used in Python to create objects dynamically.
-It allows the developer to create a class object using the class name, and then add attributes to this object after initialization.
+It allows the developer to create a class object using the class name, and then you can add attribute after init of python class.

 ```python
 ### Code Example 1